 How do people deal with the emotional blow associated with child loss?

 Posted Feb 04, 2013

-So why does losing a child lead to earlier death in parents?
-The study researchers raise several possibilities including unresolved grief, long-term PTSD symptoms, loss of meaning in one’s life, and the biological impact of severe prolonged stress.
-They also warn that these results may not be the same in other countries where cultural influences are different.
+So why does losing a child appear to be associated with earlier death in parents?
+The researchers raise several possibilities—including unresolved grief, long-term PTSD symptoms, loss of meaning in one’s life, and the biological impact of severe prolonged stress.
+They do, however, also warn that these results may not be the same in other countries where cultural influences are different.